New Zealanders gather across country to protest new policies

 "I care deeply about the Kaupapa (principle), worried about lots of things from the incoming government and lots of the changes," Hughes said.

-David Seymour, leader of ACT New Zealand, said in a statement that the protest was just theatrics when New Zealanders just want their government to get on with fixing the many issues New Zealand is dealing with.
+David Seymour, leader of libertarian party ACT New Zealand, said in a statement the protest was just theatrics when New Zealanders just want their government to get on with fixing the many issues the country is dealing with.

+New Zealand's parliament was opened with parliamentarians swearing an oath to Britain's King Charles III.

+Te Pati Maori's six parliamentarians broke with protocol, opting to stay in their seats and swear allegiance first to their grandchildren and young people and to the country's founding document, the Treaty of Waitangi, before moving to the front to swear the oath to King Charles.

 ((Lucy.Craymer@thomsonreuters.com;))